Warnings showing in Front end

 Change the WP_DEBUG value

-(2nd method, if a Hosting company doesn’t allow changes by above routine)
+(2nd method, if a Hosting company doesn’t allow changes by the above routine)

 Sometimes – specific hosting companies force showing PHP errors for WordPress sites.

-In this case – even if you’ve turned off the warnings in WordPress, you can still see what errors, messages, or warnings are being shown on the screen.
+In this case, even if you’ve turned off the warnings in WordPress, you can still see what errors, messages, or warnings are displayed on the screen.

 Replace the define(‘WP_DEBUG’, false); with the following code snippet and save changes at the end.